szoutwp/articles/34. Gatsby edit button/README.md

 </a>
 ```

-If you want to make it look more fancy you can use `react-icons` to get a proper
+If you want to make it look fancier you can use `react-icons` to get a proper
 edit icon (as shown in the gif above).

 That's it!
-That's all we needed to do, when the user clicks on the edit button it'll
+That's all we needed to do when the user clicks on the edit button it'll
 take them to the git repo where the markdown files exist.
 They can then perhaps fork
-the project make their edit and open a new merge or pull request (gitlab vs github)
+the project make their edit and open a new merge or pull request (GitLab vs GitHub)
 and add in the changes they want (if approved by you).

 ## Appendix